The following things determine the type of treatment a tibial fracture gets:

 - Persistent limp

-- Infection in the bone in open fracture or following surgery
+- Infection in the bone in an open fracture or following surgery

-I'm Ed Smith, if you or a loved one has suffered a traumatic injury to the tibia or another bone as a result of someone else's negligence, please give me a call today for a free consultation.
-You can contact me online or reach me at 916-921-6400 or 800-404-5400 for free and friendly advice.
+I'm Ed Smith, a Sacramento Personal Injury Lawyer.
+If you or a loved one has suffered a traumatic injury to the tibia or another bone as a result of someone else's negligence, please give me a call today for a free consultation.
+You can reach me at 916-921-6400 or 800-404-5400 for free and friendly advice.